Best Blue Chip Stocks: 21 Hedge Fund Top Picks

 It's been something of the same old story for hedge funds since the bull market took off.
 Equities are on fire – and hedge funds are back to their old underperforming ways.

-The Eurekahedge Hedge Fund Index delivered a total return (price change plus dividends) of 7.7% for the year to date ended October 31.
-The S&P 500, by comparison, generated a total return of 21% over the same span.
+The Eurekahedge Hedge Fund Index delivered a total return (price change plus dividends) of 9.4% in 2024.
+The S&P 500, by comparison, generated a total return of 25% last year.

 So why are hedge funds lagging?
 As noted above, hedging strategies can limit upside in rising markets.
 That doesn't let hedge funds off the hook entirely, however.
 A look at changes in their holdings can offer some insights too.

-We won't know how hedge funds are dealing with the current market environment until they disclose their fourth quarter buys and sells in mid-February.
-But we do know what they were up to in Q3 thanks to a recent batch of regulatory filings.
+We won't know how hedge funds are dealing with the current market environment until they disclose their first quarter buys and sells in mid-April.
+But we do know what they were up to in Q4 thanks to a recent batch of regulatory filings.

 That's partly a function of Dow stocks' massive market caps and attendant liquidity, which, as noted, provide ample room for institutional investors to build or pare large stakes.
 Big-name blue chip stocks also carry lower levels of reputational risk for professional money managers.
 It's a lot easier to justify holding a large stake in a Dow stock than a no-name small cap if restive clients start grumbling about their returns.

-What's interesting about the latest data is how hedge funds collectively reduced exposure to almost all of their top holdings during the third quarter.
+What's interesting about the latest data is how hedge funds collectively boosted exposure to a number of Magnificent 7 stocks.

-But enough with the armchair quarterbacking.
-Have a look at the chart below to see hedge funds' 21 top blue chip stock picks as of the end of Q3.
+Have a look at the chart below to see hedge funds' 21 top blue chip stock picks as of the end of Q4.

 Company (ticker) | Number of hedge funds holding | Net change in hedge fund share ownership |